Biometrics use by the South African government

-This article is about Biometrics used by the South African government to combat fraud and corruption and to increase the efficiency of service delivery to the public.
+Biometrics are used by the South African government to combat fraud and corruption and to increase the efficiency of service delivery to the public.

 The South African government started biometric identification systems in the departments of agriculture, correctional services, home affairs, police services, and social assistance.

 Department of Agriculture

 The Department of Agriculture Head Office in Pretoria identified a need to implement more stringent system control mechanisms, including the financial system, logging onto secure applications and logging onto staff members' personal workstations.

 The Department applied a strict password management policy, but it had different systems for finance, Persal (the Government standard salary payment system), leave and performance management etc. The regulated constant changing of passwords resulted in forgotten passwords, lock-outs and employees sitting next to each other having access to one another's passwords.

 This resulted in downtime, an administrative burden on IT staff who had more pressing concerns, and increased opportunity costs.
 It was also noticed that unauthorized individuals had after-hours access to the facilities.

 The Agriculture Department then implemented a fingerprint biometric reader to computers, which eliminated passwords altogether.
 Furthermore, the readers were also installed at key access control points which meant that staff couldn't log on to machines if they didn't first gain access at these control points.
 This also meant that staff could be regulated as to which hours they were supposed to be working or were allowed to work.
 The system automatically logged you off of a computer when you 'clocked out' of the work area, which meant less wastage and stricter security.

 Thus the implementation of the biometric system ensures superior security measures, ease of use, a centralized databank of access control information, and the fact that staff didn't need to carry any access control instruments to work except for their fingers.